ocaml-sf/learn-ocaml-corpus/exercises/nondet_monad_cont/descr.md

 A computation in the nondeterminism monad can produce zero, one, or more results.
-Indeed, a computation that fails produces zero results.
+Indeed, a computation that fails produces zero result.
 A computation that succeeds normally produces one result.
 A computation that uses `choose` can produce more than one result.
 It is in fact possible to construct computations that produce an infinite number of results!